openjournalteam/fixMicrosoftEmail/README.md

 - If you dont know how to upload the plugin please refer to this [documentation](https://docs.pkp.sfu.ca/learning-ojs/3.3/en/settings-website#external-plugins) by PKP

-## How to use
+## Configuration
-You just need to enable the plugin.
-The plugin will automatically change the sender email address to the email address that you have set in the SMTP configuration.
+Currently there's no configuration needed for this plugin.
+Once the plugin is enabled, the plugin will automatically change the sender email address to the email address that you have set in the SMTP configuration.

 ## License